San Francisco California

 The spirit of the Head Mistress can’t let go and continues to try to help.

-Besides being an upscale Bed and Breakfast, The Queen Anne Hotel is a favorite spot for weddings and receptions, and other special receptions, because of its style, decorum and room layout.
+Besides being an upscale Bed and Breakfast, the pink-colored Queen Anne Hotel is a favorite spot for weddings and receptions, and other special receptions, because of its style, decorum and room layout.

-The pink-colored Queen Anne B & B Hotel is a San Franciscan crown jewel of Victorian architecture both inside and out.
+The Queen Anne B & B is a San Franciscan crown jewel of Victorian architecture both inside and out.
 The inside of the hotel is often decorated for the season.
-We stayed in the hotel over the Thanksgiving weekend and it was like stepping into a Victorian Christmas, as the hotel’s Christmas decorations were out in force!
+We stayed there over the Thanksgiving weekend and it was like stepping into a Victorian Christmas, as the hotel’s yuletide decorations were out in force!

-There are 4 floors, with many of the rooms having fireplaces.
-One enters from the street into a Victorian style foyer (check-in area), parlor, library, salon (Queen Anne’s dining room), courtyard and boardroom, first floor rooms which have ten foot ceilings.
+There are four floors, with many of the rooms having fireplaces.
+One enters from the street into a Victorian style foyer (check-in area), parlor, library, salon (Queen Anne’s dining room), courtyard and boardroom.
+The first floor rooms have ten foot ceilings.

 The Parlor – One finds grand columns, authentic antique, dark natural wood furniture, in various shades of burgundy, and a glorious fireplace.